fourdollars/jenkins-resource/README.md

 * token: **Required**
 * job: **Required**, such as 'job/JOB_NAME'.
 * port: Optional
-* protocol: Optional, using 'https' by default.
+* protocol: Optional, such as 'http' or 'https', using 'https' by default.
 * timezone: Optional, such as 'Asia/Taipei'.
 'UTC' by default.
 * timeout: Optional, seconds to timeout.
 No timeout by default.
-* builds: Limit the build number to check.
+* builds: Optional, limit the build number to check.
 No limit by default.
-* skip: Don't check the result in check step or don't wait for the result in get step.
+* skip: Optional, don't check the result and the duration in check step or don't wait for the result in get step.
-* crumb: Optional, 'skip' if you want to skip the crumbIssuer.
+* crumb: Optional, using 'skip' if you want to skip the crumbIssuer.
 * debug: Optional

 ```yaml